 Our verdict

 Not everything is bad about Varadero, but we were not convinced by the destination in general.
 If you’re coming from Europe it’s a rather long journey to get to Cuba for a beach destination.
-In this case you have to compare it to Southeast Asia (Thailand, etc.), Central America (Mexico, Costa Rica, etc.) and other Caribbean islands (Bahamas, etc.).
+In this case you have to compare it to Southeast Asia (Thailand, Malaysia, etc.), Central America (Mexico, Costa Rica, etc.) and other Caribbean islands (Bahamas, etc.).

 “When compared to other long distance beach vacations, Varadero can only loose.”